+"Additional Amounts" means the additional amounts which may be payable in respect of the Preferred Securities as described in Article 11;

+"Agency Agreement" means the agency agreement dated 5th December, 2002 relating to the Existing Preferred Securities, as supplemented by the first supplemental agency agreement dated 1st December, 2003 relating to the New Preferred Securities, in each case between the Bank, the Company, the Principal Paying and Transfer Agent, the Registrar and the other agents named therein;

+"Bank" means Alpha Bank AE and its successors and assigns;

+"Business Day" means any day on which commercial and foreign exchange markets settle payments in London, Athens and Jersey and on which the TARGET System, or any successor thereto, is operating;

+"Capital Disqualification Event" means a change in any applicable law or regulation (including the provisions of Circular 17/2002 of the Bank of Greece on tier 1 instruments), or in the official interpretation or application thereof, as a result of which for the purposes of capital adequacy requirements applicable to banks in Greece, at that time an amount equal to, and in respect of, the aggregate liquidation preference of the Preferred Securities outstanding (being \in 1,000 per Preferred Security) will not be included in the tier one capital of the Bank on a consolidated basis;

+"Clearstream, Luxembourg" means Clearstream Banking, société anonyme or its successor;

-- "Additional Amounts" means the additional amounts which may be payable in respect of the Preferred Securities as described in Article 11; - "Agency Agreement" means the agency agreement dated 5th December, 2002 relating to the Preferred Securities between the Bank, the Company, the Principal Paying and Transfer Agent, the Registrar and the other agents named therein; - "Bank" means Alpha Bank AE and its successors and assigns; - "Business Day" means any day on which commercial and foreign exchange markets settle payments in London, Athens and Jersey and on which the TARGET System, or any successor thereto, is operating; - "Capital Disqualification Event" means a change in any applicable law or regulation (including the provisions of Circular 17/2002 of the Bank of Greece on tier 1 instruments), or in the official interpretation or application thereof, as a result of which for the purposes of capital adequacy requirements applicable to banks in Greece, at that time an amount equal to, and in respect of, the aggregate liquidation preference of the Preferred Securities outstanding (being €1,000 per Preferred Security) will not be included in the tier one capital of the Bank on a consolidated basis; - "Clearstream, Luxembourg" means Clearstream Banking, société anonyme or its successor; - "Closing Date" means 5th December, 2002; - "Common Depositary" means Citibank, N.A. as common depositary for Euroclear and Clearstream, Luxembourg; - "Company" means Alpha Group Jersey Limited, the company incorporated under the Law in respect of which the articles have been registered; - "Distributable Funds" means the aggregate amount, as calculated as of the end of the immediately preceding financial year of the Bank, of the profit for such financial year and any accumulated retained earnings and any other reserves and surpluses of each member of the Group available for distribution as cash dividends to ordinary shareholders of the Bank under the companies laws of, and generally accepted accounting principles in, Greece; but before deduction of the amount of any dividend or other distribution declared on the Bank's ordinary share capital in respect of such financial year; - "Dividends" means the Preferred Dividends and the Ordinary Dividends or either of them; - "Euroclear" means Euroclear Bank S.A./N.V. as operator of the Euroclear System; - "First Call Date" means 5th December, 2012; - "Greek Tax" means any present or future taxes, duties, assessments or governmental charges of whatever nature imposed or levied by or on behalf of Greece or any political sub-division thereof or by any authority therein or thereof having power to tax; - "Group" means the Bank together with its Subsidiaries; - "Guarantee" means the subordinated guarantee in favour of the Holders of the Preferred Securities to be executed by the Bank on 5th December, 2002 as a deed poll; - "Holder" means, in relation to any Preferred Security, the member of the Company whose name is entered in the Register as the holder of such Preferred Security and in relation to any Ordinary Security the member of the Company whose name is entered in the ordinary register as the holder of such Ordinary Security;
+"Closing Date" means 5th December, 2003, in respect of the Existing Preferred Securities and 1st December, 2003, in respect of the New Preferred Securities;

+"Common Depositary" means Citibank, N.A. as common depositary for Euroclear and Clearstream, Luxembourg;

+"Company" means Alpha Group Jersey Limited, the company incorporated under the Law in respect of which the articles have been registered;

+"Distributable Funds" means the aggregate amount, as calculated as of the end of the immediately preceding financial year of the Bank, of the profit for such financial year and any accumulated retained earnings and any other reserves and surpluses of each member of the Group available for distribution as cash dividends to ordinary shareholders of the Bank under the companies laws of, and generally accepted accounting principles in, Greece; but before deduction of the amount of any dividend or other distribution declared on the Bank's ordinary share capital in respect of such financial year;

+"Dividends" means the Preferred Dividends and the Ordinary Dividends or either of them;

+"Euroclear" means Euroclear Bank S.A./N.V. as operator of the Euroclear System;

+"Existing Preferred Securities" means the €200,000,000 Series A Floating Rate Non-cumulative Guaranteed Non-voting Preferred Securities issued by the Issuer on 5th December, 2002;

+"First Call Date" means 5th December, 2012;

+"Greek Tax" means any present or future taxes, duties, assessments or governmental charges of whatever nature imposed or levied by or on behalf of Greece or any political sub-division thereof or by any authority therein or thereof having power to tax;

+"Group" means the Bank together with its Subsidiaries;

+"Guarantee" means the amended and restated subordinated guarantee in favour of the Holders of the Preferred Securities to be executed by the Bank on 1st December, 2003, as a deed poll;

+"Holder" means, in relation to any Preferred Security, the member of the Company whose name is entered in the Register as the holder of such Preferred Security and in relation to any Ordinary Security the member of the Company whose name is entered in the ordinary register as the holder of such Ordinary Security;